payini/MauiProgram/README.md

 ![Configure your new project](images/dda78b72379639040f37e7b5f1ab9556da96a9d20b306822f1df81229ea4fc68.png)

-First thing we notice, is that the project will not build.
+They first thing we notice, is that our project will not build.

 ![Project won't build](images/e870be90aae36d664ac9c90568f28b22fd1a63168b7f101c62ec55b3a33a9f24.png)